Element Bars Net Worth: ‘Shark Tank’ Stars Said Valuation Was “Insane”

 “I’m so excited,” Miller said after the handshake.
 “It was long, it was intense.
 It felt like it was teetering on the edge for a while, but now, I’m just euphoric.”

 The Element Bars website shows that the company is still in business and boasts a production capacity of 1,000,000 bars per month.
-The business analytics firm Dun & Bradstreet reports that the company has 27 employees and did an estimated $1.5 million in sales in 2017.
+The business analytics firm Dun & Bradstreet reported in May 2021 that the company had 27 employees and did an estimated $1.5 million in sales in 2017.

 “After developing expertise in small run energy and protein bar manufacturing, we opened our private label capacity to brands and entrepreneurs,” Element Bars touts on its website.
 “We have grown as a food bar manufacturer alongside our wholesale co-packing partners, and we are committed to creating a product that supports your vision for a bar brand.